mattermost-community/mattermost-plugin-azure-devops/README.md

 ## Features

 This plugin contains the following features:
-- Right-hand sidebar (RHS) shows the list of linked projects and subscriptions created for each projects with separate buttons to connect account, link a project, unlink a project, add a subscription and delete a subscription.
+- Right-hand sidebar (RHS) shows the list of linked projects and subscriptions created for each project with separate buttons to connect an account, link or unlink a project and add or delete a subscription.

 - Preview work item: A preview of the work item will be created when a work item URL is posted in a channel.

-- OAuth: A user can connect or disconnect to their Azure DevOps account using the slash command below or clicking on "Connect Your Account" button in RHS.
+- OAuth: A user can connect or disconnect to their Azure DevOps account using the slash command below or clicking on the "Connect Your Account" button in RHS.

     ```
     - /azuredevops connect
     - /azuredevops disconnect
     ```

-- Link projects: A user can link a project existing on Azure DevOps using the slash command below or clicking on "Link new project" button in RHS.
+- Link projects: A user can link a project existing on Azure DevOps using the slash command below or clicking on the "Link new project" button in RHS.

     ```
     - /azuredevops link [project link]
     ```

-- Unink projects: A user can unlink a project appearing in the RHS under "Linked Projects" by clicking on unlink-icon button.
+- Unlink projects: A user can unlink a project appearing in the RHS under "Linked Projects" by clicking on the unlink-icon button.

 - Create work items: A work item can be created using the slash command below.